A common complaint I hear a lot of from would be investors is how to start investing with a small amount of money.

 #1.
 Invest In Your 401k Plan

-Now, don’t make the mistake of thinking that $3.85 won’t turn into anything big, because it will – if you stick with it.
-Read my compound interest post for proof of how the math works.
-But here is my story.
+Now, don’t make the mistake of thinking that $3.85 won’t turn into anything big, because it will if you stick with it.
+Compound interest is truly your best friend when it comes to building your wealth.

-As time went on, compounding started to work its magic and grow my account value.
-But there was another factor at play too.
+As great as compound interest is, there was another factor at play too.
 I was getting raises on a regular basis.

 #2.
 Look Into Mutual Funds